 You need a strong call-to-action if you don’t want to face the challenge of chronically generating new leads.

-61% of B2B marketers identified generating high-quality leads as their biggest lead generation challenge.
+This study found that 61% of B2B marketers identified generating high-quality leads as their biggest lead generation challenge.
 People fail to optimize the CTA for many reasons.
 But you should learn how pro copywriters do it to achieve high conversion rates.

 A strong CTA compels people to click on it.
 It leaves a memory in the user’s mind even when they’ve exiting the landing page.

 You’ll find a perfect CTA example that pulls you in and instantly shows you immense value, in Brian Dean’s landing page.

 Although Brian uses a single word, “DOWNLOAD,” in his CTA copy, it’s a clear and specific online marketing strategy.
 There’s nothing else to expect the moment you input your email address but the e-book.
 Social proof ensures the target audience will be drawn towards the CTA, maximising conversion rates.

 Another example of a strong CTA can be found at Videofruit.com.
 This is actually a redesign from Ryan’s old home landing page.
 But this time, the call-to-action copy, “Start Class Now,” tells you exactly what you’ll get.

 The CTA copy is as important as the color, placement and shape of your call-to-action buttons.
 Looking at these two buttons, which do you think has the higher click-through rate?
 Which one would you click on?

 That’s exactly the same situation prospects usually find themselves in when they land on a page with too many buttons.
 Too many buttons is a common online marketing mistake, and leads to a lower conversion rate.
 You have to be clear on what your offer is about—and the copy has to show it.